 OK, forget a day – I literally could have spent a week in just this place and been happy.
 Probably was a really good thing that they were closing early, because I didn’t make it to near all of them.
 The good Lord knew I didn’t have all the money that I wanted to spend.
 I made Him a deal about this trip.
 If I was taking it for the learning experience and seeking Him, that I would NOT spend, except on necessities.
 Like FOOD….

 Well, it was totally necessary that I try at least one new experience that I have never had before.
 I bought 1 bottle of Ancient Safed Winery – Cabernet Sauvignon.
-I now have at least one new like!😍 I savored it, took me a week to drink the whole bottle.
+Wow, this will be a shocker to everyone.
+Especially, since I have NEVER had a Cab I would even sip.
+I now have at least one I like!?
+It was savored.
+Literally, I took the whole week to drink the whole bottle.
 I didn’t bring the bottle back, but managed to get the label off and am trying to decide how I want to preserve it.

 I headed back to my temporary home base mid afternoon.
 The sky’s were clear, I put tunes on and just enjoyed the drive.
 Decided I would camp out for some rays on the rooftop when I arrived.

 Thought I might actually get a real meal for dinner, since it had been about 3 days since I had meat.
 Vered HaGalil was referred to me from a local.
 It did not let me down.
 They had amazing looking steaks, but I opted for the all American burger & fries.
 It was less than 5 minutes from where I was staying.

 If you see horses in any of the pictures of my stay here, it was theirs.
 Their ranch backed up to the house I was in, so I was privileged enough to watch them eat & play from the rooftop view (pictured above).